 Some organizations may prefer to maintain their conversational systems within their own infrastructure.
 Unfortunately, GPT-4 operates exclusively as a cloud-based solution and does not offer on-premises deployment options.

-Take a look at this: Why Is Controlling the Output of Generative Ai Systems Important
+A unique perspective: Why Is Controlling the Output of Generative Ai Important

 Multimodal Capabilities